The books of Jim should have been a dire warning... but to whom?

 “I know.
 The Jim’s word was law.
 I am curious though.
 What exactly happened to Jim?
 I mean…” I slid the journal toward me and flipped to the last entry and pointed.
 “The books don’t exactly say anything concrete.
 It just says he thought about leaving and then nothing.
 Listen to this."

 November 8, 2324 – Am planning to leave tomorrow.
 Will update on who I will be taking with me, if anyone.
 Not sure it’s a good idea, but the journey is long and lonely.
 The killing must stop somehow whether it be the Chickasee or Koki.
 It must end and no one must ever know about these people.
 I just don't know how to do that.
 I sent a star chart change into the Central on Prylon 6.
-Hopefully with my clearance they will delete this whole planet from the maps.
+Hopefully with my clearance level they will delete this whole planet from the maps.

 I glanced up where Shayna stood only to find that she had lay prostrate on the floor with her arms outstreched toward me.